zeek/spicy/doc/getting-started.rst

      :align: left
      :width: 50

-    Internally, Spicy employ another intermediary languge
+    Internally, Spicy employs another intermediary language
-    called *HILTI* that sits between the Spicy source code and the generated C++ output.
-For more complex Spicy grammars, the HILTI code is often easier to comprehend than the final C++ code, in particular once we do some actual parsing.
-To see that intermediary HILTI code, execute ``spicy -p hello.spicy``.
-HILTI is also where the ``*.hlto`` extensions comes from: It's an HILTI-generated object file.
+    called *HILTI*.
+HILTI sits between the Spicy source code and the generated C++ output.
+For more complex Spicy grammars, the HILTI code is often far easier to comprehend than the final C++ code.
+    To output intermediary HILTI code, execute ``spicyc -p hello.spicy``.
+    The ``.hlto`` extension stems from HILTI as well: It's a HILTI-generated object file.

 A Simple Parser
 ---------------

-To actually parse some data, we now look at small a example dissecting a HTTP-style request line, such as: ``GET /index.html HTTP/1.0``.
+In the following, we present a small parser to dissect a HTTP-style request line, such as: ``GET /index.html HTTP/1.0``.

-Generally, in Spicy you define parsers through types called "units" that describe the syntax of a protocol.
+Generally, in Spicy you define parsers through types called *units* that describe the syntax of a protocol.
 A set of units forms a *grammar*.
-In practice, Spicy units typically correspond pretty directly to protocol data units (PDUs) as protocol specifications tend to define them.
-In addition to syntax, a Spicy unit type can also specify semantic actions---which we call *hooks*---that will execute during parsing as the corresponding pieces are extracted.
+In practice, Spicy units typically correspond to protocol data units (PDUs) as protocol specifications tend to define them.
+In addition to syntax, a Spicy unit can also specify semantic actions, called *hooks*, that will execute during parsing as the corresponding pieces are extracted.

-Here's a simple example for parsing an HTTP request line:
+Here's an example of a Spicy script for parsing HTTP request lines:

 .. literalinclude:: examples/my-http.spicy
    :lines: 4-